Dadiya-Harsh/sql-tool/README.md

 4. Push to the branch (`git push origin feature/your-feature`).
 5. Open a pull request.

-## License
+## 📜 License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+This project is licensed under a **dual license** model:

+- **Apache License 2.0** – For open source usage.
+See the [`LICENSE`](./LICENSE) file for full terms.
+- **Commercial License** – For proprietary or commercial use, please [contact the author](mailto:harshdadiya@gmail.com) to obtain a commercial license.

+By using or contributing to this project, you agree to comply with the terms of the applicable license.

 ## Acknowledgments